Ankur-07/Is-flight-on-time-/README.md

-# Is-flight-on-time-
-Prediction of delay of a flight considering various parameters
+In this project, Prediction of whether a flight will be delayed or not is carried out.
+Various parameters are considered such as given source airport, destination airport, departure scheduled time, arrival scheduled time etc. to predict the delay of a flight.